lovettchris/SgmlReader/README.md

 git config --add filter.version.clean "pwsh -f Common/clean_version.ps1 %f"
 ```

-When you "stage" a change to any one of these files the real version number will be replaced by
-$version.
-When you checkout or pull an update to one of these files the $version will be replaced
+When you "stage" a change to any one of these files the real version number will be replaced by the string "`$version`".
+When you checkout or pull an update to one of these files the string "`$version`" will be replaced
 with the real version from `versions.txt`.

 ### Developer Checklist